POPL-Team/KMeansClustering/README.md

 - To move to the next iteration of the algorithm, hit enter in the terminal.
 - The program exits after the final iteration of kmeans.

 A &#39;centroidsFantastic.csv&#39; file will be provided.
-The initial positions of the centroids in this case excellectly demonstrate the K-Means Clustering algorithm.
+The initial positions of the centroids in this case excellently demonstrate the K-Means Clustering algorithm.
 To use this file, change &#39;centroids.csv&#39; to &#39;centroidsFantastic.csv&#39; in Graph\_Kmeans.py.